Skip to Content

 The gardens are stunning in the summer and in the winter, the gingerbread house display during the holidays will make you believe in Christmas magic.

 This is a great place to learn about the history of photography.
-They always feature new exhibits and events, from workshops to lectures to movie screenings at their in-house theater.
+They always feature new exhibits and events, from workshops to lectures to movie screenings at their in-house venue, the Dryden Theatre.

 If you’re visiting for the first time, make sure to take the tour of the mansion for context and little-known information about George Eastman’s life and mission.

 The Strong National Museum of Play is a must for all ages.
-They have interactive games, from pinball machines to old fashioned Tetris.
+They have interactive games, from pinball machines to Chutes & Ladders.

-It’s expansive, with areas dedicated to stories and books for children, and things like giant pumpkins, a make your own spell section, and hidden passageways for sleuths in training.
+It’s expansive, with areas dedicated to stories and books for children, and bonuses like giant pumpkins, a make-your-own-spell section, and hidden passageways for sleuths in training.

-You can attempt to pull Excalibur from its stone or see a collection of Barbies dating back through the decades.
+You can attempt to pull Excalibur from the stone or see a collection of Barbies dating back through the decades.

 They do a great job of documenting the history of toys for anyone with a sense of nostalgia.
 It is a place where learning and playing go hand-in-hand.

-You could easily spend 3-4 hours here, and it’s part of a larger complex of play.
+You could easily spend 3-4 hours here, especially with the outdoor expansion and Hasbro Game Park.

 Family sitting at dining table with video game controllers